OlukayodeDamilare/Global-Sales-Analysis-SQL-/README.md

       + Aggregation
       + Joins, subqueries, Case, Windows Functions.
   + Vs Code - for organizing files
-  + Git & Github - for version control.
+  + Business Performance Analysis.

+ # Data Cleaning & Preparation

+The dataset was cleaned and standardized to ensure accuracy and consistency:

++	Identified and removed rows with critical missing values
++	Trimmed text fields to eliminate inconsistencies
++	Converted monetary columns to numeric data types
++	Validated profit calculations by recomputing profit from unit price, cost, and quantity
++	Ensured column naming consistency for analysis.

+This step ensured the dataset was reliable for downstream analysis.

 # Introduction
 The project explores and simulates a real-world retail or sales data to answer key business questions.
-The goal is to demonstrate data cleaning, SQL queries, and visualization skills where a company wants to:
+The goal is to demonstrate data cleaning, SQL queries, and visualization skills where a company wants to identify:

- + Understand total sales performance (Revenue,Cost and Profit)
++ What is the overall revenue, cost, and profit performance of the business
- + Identify top products and customers
++	Which products contribute the most to revenue and profit
- + Analyze Customer behavior
++	Are there products being sold at a loss
++	Which regions and countries are most profitable
++	Which customer segments deliver the highest value
- + See sales trends over time
++	How do sales channels impact profitability
- + Classify Profit into categories such as High / Medium / Low
- + Use both SQL skills to extract value from the data.
++	Do promotions improve profit or only increase sales volume
++	How does customer age vary across segments
++	Which products rank highest in profitability.

 Sustainable Development Goals (SDG) Relevance This project demonstrates how sales and business analytics can contribute to the following SDGs: